 At OMRF, Prescott has overseen the largest campus expansion in the foundation’s 67-year-history.
-The centerpiece of this growth is OMRF’s new research tower.
+The centerpiece of this growth is OMRF’s research tower.
 Completed in 2011, the 186,000-square-foot tower has earned gold-level LEED certification and, crowned by 18 wind turbines, is believed to house the world’s largest rooftop wind farm.
 To date, Prescott has raised $85 million to fund OMRF’s expansion, which includes not only the new tower but also the addition of more than a dozen new principal scientists to OMRF’s faculty.
 Under Prescott’s leadership, the National Institutes of Health has designated OMRF as one of only seven Autoimmunity Centers of Excellence in the U.S., and OMRF has earned seven consecutive four-star ratings—the highest possible score—from Charity Navigator, the nation’s leading nonprofit evaluator.
-During this time, The Scientist magazine has also twice named OMRF among its “Best Places to Work” in academia.
+During this time, The Scientist magazine has also named OMRF among its “Best Places to Work” in academia three years in a row.

 A native of Texas, Dr. Prescott received his undergraduate degree at Texas A&M University and his M.D. degree from the Baylor College of Medicine.
 He has authored more than 250 scientific articles, served as a senior editor of the influential Journal of Biological Chemistry and is on the board of the Journal of Clinical Investigation.
 He has also served on medical and scientific advisory committees for the National Institutes of Health, the American Heart Association, and the American Cancer Society.
 He is a founder of LineaGen, a biotechnology company.
 Among the awards he has received are the Utah Governor’s Medal for Science and Technology, the Sol Sherry Prize from the American Heart Association, and the Houssay-Braun-Menendez Medal from the Argentine Association for the Advancement of Science.